 Dispute Resolution Services

 Page: 1

 Residential Tenancy Branch

 Office of Housing and Construction Standards

 DECISION

 Dispute Codes OPR, MNR, MNDC, FF

 Introduction

 This conference call hearing was convened in response to the landlord's application for an Order of Possession for unpaid rent; a monetary order for money owed or compensation for damage or loss under the Act, regulation or tenancy agreement, and for unpaid rent; and to recover the filing fee associated with this application.

 The landlord participated in the hearing and provided affirmed testimony.
 She testified that he served the Notice of a Dispute Resolution Hearing to the tenants by way of registered mail sent on October 25th, 2011, and provided a Canada Post tracking number.
 The tenants did not participate and the hearing proceeded in the tenants' absence.

 Issue(s) to be Decided

 Is the landlord entitled to an Order of Possession?

 Is the landlord entitled to a Monetary Order, and if so for what amount?

 Is the landlord entitled to recover the filing fee?

 Background and Evidence

-The rental unit consists of an apartment in a multi-unit complex.
-Pursuant to a written agreement, the fixed term tenancy started on May 5th, 2011 and was to end on May
+The rental unit consists of a townhouse in a multi-unit complex.
+Pursuant to a written agreement, the fixed term tenancy started on July 1st, 2011 and was to end on June

-Page: 2

-31st, 2012.
-The rent is \$820.00 per month and the tenants paid a security deposit of \$410.00.
+30th, 2012.
+The rent is \$875.00 per month and the tenants paid a security deposit of \$437.50.

-The landlord testified that she received partial payment for rent arrears on October 27th, 2011.
-The landlord submitted an updated monetary as follows:
+The landlord testified that she believes the tenants vacated approximately one week ago, however the tenants' furnishings are still in the unit.
+Concerning the unpaid rent, the landlord submitted an updated monetary claim as follows:

-- Unpaid rent for November 2011: \$820.00
+Unpaid rent for October 2011: \$ 870.00

-- Late fee: \$ 20.00
+Late fee: \$ 20.00

-- Outstanding rent for October 2011: \$ 188.00
+Unpaid rent for November 2011: \$ 875.00

+Late fee: \$ 20.00

-- Sub-total: \$1028.00
+Sub-total: \$1785.00

 In her documentary evidence, the landlord provided a copy of the 10 Day Notice to End Tenancy, with proof of service that the notice was served to the tenants on October 2nd, 2011, by posting the notice on the tenants' door.
+The tenant stated that she has not heard from the tenants since that date.

 Analysis

 I accept the landlord's undisputed testimony that she served the tenants with the Notice of Dispute Resolution in a proper manner pursuant to section 89 of the Residential Tenancy Act.
 I find that the tenants knew, or ought to have had knowledge of the date scheduled for this hearing.

 Section 46(5) of the Residential Tenancy Act provides that if a tenant who has received a notice to end tenancy for non-payment of rent does not pay the rent or makes an application for dispute resolution within 5 days, the tenant is conclusively presumed to have accepted that the tenancy ends on the effective date of the notice and must vacate the rental unit by that date.
-The tenant in this matter has not filed an application for dispute resolution.
-The landlord's Notice to End Tenancy is valid and on that basis the landlord is entitled to an order of possession.
+The tenants in this matter have not filed an application for

 Page: 3

+dispute resolution.
+The landlord's Notice to End Tenancy is valid and on that basis the

+landlord is entitled to an order of possession.

-I also accept the landlord's updated evidence concerning the rent arrears and find that
+I also accept the landlord's updated evidence concerning the unpaid rent and find that

 the landlord is entitled to a monetary order as claimed at the hearing.

 Conclusion

 I grant the landlord an Order of Possession effective two days from the date the order is

 served upon the tenant.